wiliamvj/go-open-ai/README.md

 - Docker
 - SQLC

-To count the tokens the [tiktoken-go](https://github.com/j178/tiktoken-go).
+To count the tokens using the [tiktoken-go](https://github.com/j178/tiktoken-go).

 To start docker
 ```